michaelt/streaming/README.md

 A freely generated stream of connected individual Haskell values is a Producer, Generator or Source
 ---------------------------------------------------------------------------------------------------

-But, of course, as soon as you grasp the general form of *succession/, you are already in possession of the most basic concrete form: a simple *succession of individual Haskell values\_ one after another.
+Of course, as soon as you grasp the general form of *succession*, you are already in possession of the most basic concrete form: a simple *succession of individual Haskell values* one after another.
 This is just `Stream ((,) a) m r`, or as we write it here, `Stream (Of a) m r`, strictifying the left element of the pair.
 The pairing just links the present element with the rest of the stream.
 The primitive `yield` statement just expresses the pairing of the yielded item with the rest of the stream; or rather it is itself the trivial singleton stream. `Streaming.Prelude` is focused on the manipulation of this all-important stream-form, which appears in the streaming IO libraries under titles like:

     io-streams: Generator a r
     pipes:      Producer a m r
     conduit:    ConduitM () o m r
     streaming:  Stream (Of a) m r

 The only difference is that in `streaming` the simple Generator or Producer concept is formulated explicitly in terms of the *general* concept of successive connection.
-But this is a concept you need and already possess anyway, as your comprehension of the four sentences above showed.
+But this is a concept you need and already possess anyway.

 The special case of a *stream of individual Haskell values* that simply *comes to an end without a special result* is variously expressed thus:

     io-streams: InputStream a
     pipes:      Producer a m ()
     conduit:    Source m a
     machines:   SourceT m a (= forall k.
 MachineT m k a)